David Cameron will now have to decide whether or not to introduce legislation if he wins the election enabling councils to charge for services.

 “We are now pressing the Tory leadership to introduce new laws if they win power to allow councils to implement their initiatives.”

 With George Osborne telling the Conservative Councillors’ Seminar in September that “Conservative Whitehall will have much to learn from Conservative town halls”, Ms Hillan will have her dream of services for the few come true if the Conservatives win.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.